 The IRS library supports an "advanced" configuration file related to the DNS library for configuration parameters that would be beyond the capability of the resolv.conf file.
 Specifically, it is intended to provide DNSSEC related configuration parameters.
 By default the path to this configuration file is /etc/dns.conf.
 This module is very experimental and the configuration syntax or library interfaces may change in future versions.
-Currently, only the trustedkeys statement is supported, whose syntax is the same as the same name of statement for named.conf.
+Currently, only the trusted-keys statement is supported, whose syntax is the same as the same statement in named.conf.
 (See Section 6.2 for details.)